 I could never afford private lessons back home, and I would suspect that would be the case for most people.
 Besides being expensive, the quality of trainers back home is going to vary substantially.
-As a beginner, you won’t be able to tell if your trainer is good or bad unless you have someone to compare them to.
+As a beginner, you won’t be able to tell if your coach is good or bad unless you have someone to compare them to.

 This is why I recommend everyone take a trip to train in Thailand.
 Training in Thailand is an experience that will open your eyes to the world of real Muay Thai.
-You will be surrounded by talented fighters, and trainers who have decades of experience.
+You will be surrounded by talented fighters and trainers who have decades of experience.

 The other benefit of training in Thailand is the privates are cheap.
 Most Thai gyms charge between $14-20 USD per hour, which is very affordable.
-You get to soak of the knowledge from someone who could train your trainer back home.
-While I will be the first to admit that there are some bad trainers in Thailand, if you find a good one, you’ll be able to take your game to another level.
+You get to soak in the knowledge from someone who could train your trainer back home.
+While I will be the first to admit that there are some bad coaches in Thailand, if you find a good one, you’ll be able to take your game to another level.

 Muay Thai Training in Thailand

 One of the best parts of training in Thailand is the amount of individual attention you get in training.
 In a typical group session, you get 5 rounds of pads, shadow boxing, bag work, and sparring with trainers watching you.

 When you multiply this by training twice a day in the morning and evening, a few months of training in Thailand is going to be worth years in a regular gym back home.
 Because of all the attention you get in regular group classes, privates in Thailand are not necessary for your development.
 Plenty of fighters reach a high level, without ever taking a private lesson.